matthias-reis/carda-gatsby/content/articles/2022/02/the-infinite-exhale-of-the-ocean.md

 **Camila:** Hello Anne, Thanks to you for having me!
 I am doing fine.
 The release is going well.
 It's good to know some people already pre-ordered, and I am happy to know it has such a tremendous impact on everyone.

 **Anne:** What is the story behind "As The Seas Exhale"?
 You told me it has a lot to do with films, your life near a beach in a very isolated place, and your extended walks there?
-Sounds exciting!
+This sounds exciting!

 **Camila:** "As The Seas Exhales" arose from my inspirations from my extended walks and observations by the sea.
 I wanted to express my inner relationship with what surrounds me and how life feels.
 Every time I look to the sea, there seems to be an infinite exhale.
 It is constantly present for me.